DD Sahyadri

 DD Sahyadri is a Marathi TV channel.
 It is a regional channel dedicated to Maharashtra.
 It shows Marathi serials, news, films infotainment and educational programs about agriculture, healthcare, and other subjects.
 It is part of Doordarshan network.
 It is a Free-to-air channel.

 Name

 The name 'Sahyadri' in 'DD Sahyadri' comes from the a group of hills in the Western Ghats.
 This is similar to how other regional DD channels are named.

 History

 2 October 1972 (Gandhi Jayanti): Doordarshan Kendra Mumbai started broadcasting two hours a day on DD National in black-and-white.
 The transmission was broadcast using a small transmitter that served few TV households.
+The station broadcast on channel 4 from 6 to 10pm every evening, with additional schools programming on Mondays, Wednesdays and Fridays.
+A second station in Poona on channel 5 was added in 1973.
+Regional service started on 9 August 1986.

 15 August 1994 (Independence Day): DD Sahyadri was launched as separate channel as RLSS Marathi (DD 10) throughout India.

 2 June 1999: A new studio for DD Sahyadri was inaugurated.

 1 January 2000: DD 10 broadcast time increased to seventeen hours a day.

 5 April 2000: DD 10 was renamed DD Sahyadri.